DFE-Digital/find-a-lost-trn/adr/00007-scheduled-jobs.md

 Considering the effort to deploy and maintain the infrastructure to run the jobs, we think it's better to use sidekiq/sidekiq_cron.

-The clockwork gem requires some workarounds to be able to run on PaaS.

 #### Pros

 - The sidekiq/sidekiq_cron combination is a proven, stable and scalable combination which can take us all the way to public launch and beyond.